A beautifully preserved historical town and Japan's premier destination for denim

 Venture off the beaten track

-Beyond the main tourist spots, Kurashiki has some interesting areas that will give you a taste of daily life.
+Beyond the main tourist spots are some interesting areas that will give you a taste of daily life.
 On the coast, the port town of Tamashima dates back around 400 years, with some well-preserved houses and traditional artisans around Nakagai-cho.
 In summer, head for Sami Beach, a peaceful swimming area with a laid-back atmosphere.

 For a different side of Kurashiki, head to Mizushima, the area's industrial powerhouse, home to well-known manufacturers, such as JFE Steel and Mitsubishi.
-Many of the factories offer tours (prior reservation is advised), for example, you can watch the whole car manufacturing process at Mitsubishi motors.
-The area looks a little grey in the daytime, but by night, it glitters with the lights of a furious industry.
+Many of the factories offer tours (prior reservation is advised).
+On one tour, you can watch the whole car manufacturing process at Mitsubishi motors.
+The area looks a little grey in the daytime, but by night, it glitters with the lights of industry.

 Mabi Town is an inland agricultural district, known for its extensive bamboo groves and bamboo products.
-The birthplace of Japanese scholar Kibi-no-Makibi who studied in China 1,300 years ago, the town has a beautiful Chinese style garden, Makibi Park, and a popular camping area, Kumenan Utsukushi Mori.
+The town is the birthplace of Japanese scholar Kibi-no-Makibi who studied in China 1,300 years ago and has a beautiful Chinese style garden, Makibi Park, and a popular camping area, Kumenan Utsukushi Mori.